'Big Ted' our motorhome

 'Big Ted' our Frankia A680BD motorhome

-We've had our Frankia A680BD motorhome coachbuilt on a Fiat Ducato cab and chassis since 18th June 2018.
-He has a 3.0litre diesel engine with uprated suspension to give a maximum load of 4500kg so, at that weight, it means we have restrictions on the maximum speeds we can drive at.
-In the UK we can drive at 70mph on motorways, the same as ordinary cars, but we can only drive at a maximum speeds of 60mph on dual carriageways (70mph for cars) and 50mph on single carriageways (60mph for cars).
+Our Frankia A680BD motorhome was coachbuilt on a Fiat Ducato cab and chassis.
+He had a 3.0litre diesel engine with uprated suspension to give a maximum load of 4500kg so, at that weight, it meant we had restrictions on the maximum speeds we could drive at.
+In the UK we could drive at 70mph on motorways, the same as ordinary cars, but only drive at a maximum speeds of 60mph on dual carriageways (70mph for cars) and 50mph on single carriageways (60mph for cars).

 Reversing camera

-He's a big, 7.08m long, 2.3m wide and 3.1m high vehicle, but he does have a reversing camera with twin lenses, one lens looks down for parking, the other looks out to act as a rear view mirror and we can switch between the two.
-That means we avoid the 'blind spot' where following vehicles can be obscured by the bulk of our vehicle and, we hope, make us safer on the road.
+He was big, 7.08m long, 2.3m wide and 3.1m high vehicle, but he had a reversing camera with twin lenses, one lens looks down for parking, the other looks out to act as a rear view mirror and we could switch between the two.
+That means we avoided the 'blind spot' where following vehicles can be obscured by the bulk of our vehicle and made us safer on the road.

 Update after our first long European trip in 2018-19: The reversing camera was really useful and would have made driving and parking a lot more difficult without.
-So pleased we have this!
+So pleased we had this!

-He came equipped with a 'Strikeback' alarm, which protects all external entry points and lockers and has an immobiliser and internal movement sensor that emits an ear piercing noice if triggered.
-We can turn off the internal movement sensor if we want, meaning we can use it at night to protect us while sleeping, but we'll have to remember to turn it off before exiting the vehicle!
-We've made a big 'Alarm On' notice which we'll fix inside the door to help us remember.
+He came equipped with a 'Strikeback' alarm, which protected all external entry points and lockers and had an immobiliser and internal movement sensor that emitted an ear piercing noise if triggered.
+We could turn off the internal movement sensor if we wanted, meaning we could use it at night to protect us while sleeping, but we had to remember to turn it off before exiting the vehicle!
+We made a big 'Alarm On' notice which we fixed inside the door to help us remember.

 Update after our first long European trip in 2018-19: We used the alarm almost every night when we were parked and usually when we left him.
-It gave us a great feeling of security and we are really glad we've got it
+It gave us a great feeling of security and we are really glad we had it

-We have done three Youtube video tours of 'Big Ted', some better than others.
-The one below is our latest, it lasts less than 3 minutes and covers the main points.
+We did three Youtube video tours of 'Big Ted', some better than others.
+The one below is our last one, it lasts less than 3 minutes and covers the main points.
 If you want a longer look, have a look at the second one, 'Our new motorhome', that lasts just over 8 minutes, and one we did before we'd even purchased him as a reminder of what he looked like.
 The last one below was our second attempt and is a full review, but lasts 41 minutes.
 Take your pick on which one you watch!

 Our short tour video: